 <p>作者:{{ articleAuthor }}</p>

-This method is especially suitable for scenarios where specific information needs to be displayed at a fixed position on the page.
+This method is especially suitable for displaying specific information at a fixed position on the page.

 Sometimes, you may want to dynamically display all custom fields and their values, or be unsure about which custom fields there are, and need to render based on actual data.
-At this time,archiveParamsLabels come into play.
-It can retrieve all the custom parameters set for the current document (article, product, etc.) and allows you to display them one by one in a loop.
+At this time,archiveParamsThe tag comes into play.
+It can retrieve all the custom parameters set for the current document (article, product, etc.) and allows you to display them one by one through a loop.

-archiveParamsLabels usually return custom fields as an array object, each object containing theName(parameter name, that is, display name) andValue(field value).
+archiveParamsTags usually return custom fields as an array object, each containing theName(parameter name, that is, the display name) andValue(field value).

-In the article detail page, you can dynamically display all custom fields like this:
+In the article detail page, you can dynamically display all custom fields in this way:

 <h3>更多文章信息</h3>